 Please note screen mirroring is different from the wireless display that has been introduced to Android since Jelly Bean 4.2.
 Wireless display in Android uses Miracast technology.
 To use this feature, you need a receiver (usually a TV) that supports Miracast.
 Currently, only some high-end smart TVs support Miracast.
 Otherwise, you need to get a Miracast dongle/adapter (for example, Netgear Push2TV Wireless Display HDMI Adapter).
 For the differences between Chromecast and Miracast technology, please read this post: Chromecast VS Miracast: everything you need to know about Chromecast, wireless display, and screen mirroring.

 Why screen mirroring with Chromecast is an exciting feature?

 The major drawbacks of wireless display with Android devices include:

 - The mediocre performance of casting from some Android devices.
 Sometimes, the lag is unacceptable.
-Synchronization of audio and video is another major problem on some Android devices when using wireless display.
-Please note, wireless display is usually only enabled in some high-end Android devices.
+Synchronization of audio and video is another major problem on some Android devices when using the wireless display.
+Please note the wireless display is usually only enabled in some high-end Android devices.
 Most Android vendors disable this feature in low-end devices partially due to performance issues.

 Apparently, screen mirroring with Chromecast addressed these two issues very well.

 The performance of screen mirroring with Chromecast is surprisingly good.
-I didn’t experience any issues in watching videos, streaming music, playing games during my 3-day testing with Galaxy S5, Galaxy Note 3 and Nexus 4.
+I didn’t experience any issues watching videos, streaming music, or playing games during my 3-day testing with Galaxy S5, Galaxy Note 3, and Nexus 4.
 It is as stable and reliable as many formal features.
-I don’t know why Google still consider this as a beta feature.
+I don’t know why Google still considers this as a beta feature.

 The screen mirroring with Chromecast is an exciting new feature for most Chromecast owners for the following reasons: